ColdIQ's Cold Email Guide: Outbound Secrets

 Who’s most likely to experience the pain?

 In an ideal world, you already know what your ideal customer profile (ICP) is facing.
-The easiest way to uncover this data is to go through your existing client base (or prospects) and ask the following question:
+The easiest way to uncover this data is to go through your existing client base (or prospects) and ask the following question:- what made them want to reach out to you?
+What really made them want to buy?

-If we manage to get this data, we know we will improve our conversion rates.
+If we can get this data, then we will improve our conversion rates.

 In our previous ‘HR software’ example, here are some potential ‘buying signals’ we thought of: